donnalfitz1960/SampleCHMDocs/README.md

 3. Navigate to the HARVESTOnlineHelp.sample folder.
 4. Open "HarvestOnlineHelp.html" using Internet Explorer, Firefox, or Chrome (do not use Edge -- the javascript is not compatible with Edge)

+Note: Missing image files are NOT a mistake.
+This document has been scrubbed for any information that could be deemed proprietary to the original client.